unlock-protocol/unlock/unlock-protocol.com/blog/protocol-for-membership.md

 image: /static/images/blog/protocol-for-memberships.png
 ---

 The difference between the web and native applications is the presence of **links**.
-These links are the reason why the web is a "network" as they connect pages together, making a graph.
-Google and its pagerank algorithm have leveraged that graph to rank wesbites, by assuming that the sites which have the most links are the most relevant.
+These links are the reason why the web is a "network", as they connect pages together, making a graph.
+Google and its PageRank algorithm have leveraged that graph to rank websites, by assuming that the sites which have the most links are the most relevant.

 ![Use one Unlock lock for a variety of services and products.](/static/images/blog/hero.jpg)